SUPABASE RLS IN THE WILD: 2026 MISCONFIGURATION ATLAS

 Why “RLS turned on” is not enough

-The single most important number in this study is 32% — the share of failures where the dashboard says “RLS Enabled” but the policy does nothing.
+The mode that catches most teams off guard is “permissive policy” — the dashboard says “RLS Enabled” but the policy is using (true) and does nothing.
 A founder reading the Supabase docs and turning on RLS gets the green checkbox, sees the badge in the dashboard, and assumes the work is done.
 The policy using (true) is what AI generators most often produce when asked to “add an RLS policy” without a specific access rule, because it satisfies the surface requirement without restricting anything.

-If you only check whether RLS is on, you will miss a third of all real failures.
+If you only check whether RLS is on, you will miss every failure of this mode.

 Methodology